petersenpeter/CellExplorer/docs/tutorials/general-tutorial.md

 ```m
 cell_metrics = ProcessCellMetrics('session', session,'showGUI',true);
 ```
-Setting showGUI to *true* will display the GUI shown below allowing you to verify parameters and settings for `ProcessCellMetrics`.
-You can click the button __Verify metadata__ to show a table with metadata relevant to the processing.
+Setting showGUI to *true* will display the GUI shown below allowing you to validate parameters and settings for `ProcessCellMetrics`.
+You can click the button __Validate metadata__ to show a table with metadata relevant to the processing.
 Fields requiring your attention will be highlighted in red; optional fields in blue.

 ![ProcessCellMetrics_gui](https://buzsakilab.com/wp/wp-content/uploads/2021/04/gui_session_ProcessCellMetrics.png)